Skip to main content

 9. Three Exemplars

 Three organic primitives have completed evaluation through at least Phase 5 (Benchmarking).
 Each has a dedicated paper with the full specification, benchmark methodology, limitations, and related work.
-The manifesto's job is not to reproduce those papers.
-It is to show what this process produces in practice and why each exemplar is worth reading further.
+The purpose of this position paper is not to reproduce those papers.
+It is to show what the framework produces in practice and why each exemplar merits further technical reading.

 Nacre Array offers an alternative to Vec / dynamic array.
 Inspired by nacre (mother-of-pearl) [18], it stores data in segments separated by fracture planes, making structural split a first-class operation instead of an afterthought.
 Its win is structural mutation: split and mid-array edit behavior become far more interesting than in a fully contiguous array.
 Its loss is straightforward too: pure random access remains worse than Vec.
 See "Nacre Array: A Segmented Dynamic Array with Thermal State Management and Structural Fracture Planes" [27] for the quantitative tradeoffs.